A car accident in small-town Tennessee leads to US charges against a major Mexican drug operation

 "These cases in particular serve as a powerful reminder of the insidious impacts that global cartels can have on our local American communities," Matthew Galeotti, acting assistant attorney general in charge of the Justice Department's criminal division said in an interview with The Associated Press.
 “The chain started with a violent cartel in Mexico and it ended with law enforcement being shot at in a small town."

 United Cartels is an umbrella organization made up of smaller cartels that have worked for different groups over time.
-It holds a fierce grip over the western state of Michoacan, Mexico.
+It holds a fierce grip over the western state of Michoacan, Mexico, an area of economic interest to the United States because its avocado exports.

 United Cartels is not as widely known as Jalisco New Generation, but given its role as a prolific methamphetamine producer, it has become a top tier target for U.S. law enforcement.
 It was one of eight groups recently named foreign terrorist organizations by the Trump administration.